 Welcome to Reconcile Digest #14.
 I’m so glad you’re here.

 Let's talk about Zora.
 She is a transdisciplinary pioneer.
-If you are an educator in ANY subject, you could neatly include Zora in your curriculum.
-If you are a creative, her liberating approach to crossing boundaries is persuasive & inspiring.
+For our educators and researchers in ANY subject, you could neatly include Zora in your work.
+If you are a creative, her liberating approach to crossing boundaries is persuasive & inspiring too.
 If you're a writer, her ability to create from past, future, fact, fiction, science or art will spark something new in you.

 This month is Women's History Month, and International Women's Day is also on its way.
 Instead of making an executive decision, we have designed our first community poll so we can build a picture of what we collectively care about.